-A protected forest is a forest where many of the trees are preserved - and here in Fredskoven by Bogense you'll see many old trees and a nice forest perfect for a walk!
+Looking for peace, idyll and stunning nature? here in Fredskoven by Bogense you'll see many old trees and a nice forest perfect for a walk!

 The woods are a production forest, but many old beeches and oaks have been allowed to live.
 Enjoy your walk or bike ride here – it’s always nice and peaceful.